-Understated, underrated and, whisper it, even more versatile than jeans, here are three looks that prove skinny chinos are the trousers to take everywhere
+Understated, underrated and, whisper it, even more versatile than jeans, here are three looks that prove skinny non-iron chinos are the trousers to take everywhere

 “A KNITTED tie straddles formal and relaxed effortlessly”

 While we can all agree joggers are super comfortable, their slouchy appearance makes them a compromise in the style stakes outside the house.
 We’ve added a touch of stretch to our cotton chinos, so no matter what you’re up to – walking to the gym, a socially distanced meet-up or running errands – your trousers will move with you.
-Simple casual pieces such as a revamped sweatshirt, lightweight-but-warm gilet and box-fresh sparkling white sneakers carry on the easy-to-wear vibe.
+Simple casual pieces such as new-season knitwear, a lightweight-but-warm gilet and box-fresh sparkling white sneakers carry on the easy-to-wear vibe.
 Roll up the chinos to show a bit of ankle once the warm weather returns.

 “Push up your SWEATSHIRT sleeves for an easy, everyday look”

 Step into the big wide world of socialising with a look that’ll strike the right note.
 Skinny and slim chinos help elongate the body – add similarly dark pieces in slender fits and you’ve got a look that’s as slimming as your trousers.
 A luxe bomber with leather sleeves is special enough for a night on the tiles, while smart double monk-strap shoes mean you won’t fall foul of any outdated ‘no trainers’ dress codes.
 This time, don’t roll the chinos and stick to matching plain socks – this look’s sophistication comes from its after-dark shades.

 “Add flair in a flash with LUSTROUS buttons and buckles that lighten the look”